qcif/data-curator/README.md

 ### Building a new package

+To build Data Curator for macOS locally:

+`yarn build`

 To automate deployment, we are using:

 - [Appveyor](https://www.appveyor.com) for Windows deployment
 - [Travis](https://travis-ci.org) for macOS and Linux

-`Instructions on how to build a package will go here.`
+`instructions will go here`

 Changes are recorded in the [Change Log][changelog].